 So what are some clues to understanding the difference between reactivity and responsiveness?

 When you’re reactive, you are caught in your own habitual loop of thoughts, sensations, and feelings.
-Although reactivity shows up differently in different people (depending on your personality type, you may react to triggering situations by becoming more assertive, or by withdrawing yourself from the situation), it usually feels constricting, like you have very few or no options for working through the situation in another way.
+Although reactivity shows up differently in different people (depending on your personality type, you may react to triggering situations by becoming more assertive, or by withdrawing yourself from the situation), it usually feels like you have very few or no options for working through the situation in another way.
 What’s common across all reactive behaviors is that they are fueled by old stories about yourself, stories that focus you on past hurts or concerns, with limited perspective on the particular reality of the current situation.
 How does this affect your relationships?
-Well, when you try to give someone else feedback or resolve conflict from a reactive state, it’s like pouring gasoline on a fire.
+When you try to give someone else feedback or resolve conflict from a reactive state, it’s like pouring gasoline on a fire.
 Your reactivity will likely cause more reactivity in the other person.

 When you’re responsive, you have a lot of space for yourself and others.
 You can see the other person’s behavior, and see and feel your own responses to the situation.
 The situation could feel challenging, but no one is bad, or a problem.
 There’s a sense of confidence and calm even if you are feeling something strongly.
 When you are responsive, you have options, and feel as if you are empowered to make choices.
 Best of all, when you’re in a responsive state, you can invite others into that state.
 There’s no guarantee that they’ll join you there, but if there’s any chance that they will, you have to know how to go there first.